ZentrovixCompany-Tech/ZentrovixCompany-Tech/README.md

 ## Hi there 👋
-   this is TitanCode Technologies.
+   This is TitanCode Technologies.
 We’re a tech company that builds mobile apps, games, and websites to solve real-world problems.
 We work with clients and partners while also developing our own products to improve our skills and deliver better solutions.

 - 🔭 We’re currently working on building mobile apps, games, and scalable websites, while delivering custom solutions that solve real client problems.